jptksc/atmospheric/README.md

-# atmospheric
+# Atmospheric.co
-The Atmospheric.co Website
+An simple landing-page for Atmospheric.